opensquiggly/user-docs/010-overview/foreword.md

 this type of workflow.

 You might ask, why not just view the source code in your favorite IDE?
-Obviously you can do that if it happens to be the source code that you have cloned to your local repo and loaded up in your IDE at the moment.
+Obviously you can do that if it happens to be the source code that you have work with on a daily basis.
 But what if the code is in a repository that you don't normally work with?
-Or what you don't even know the repository exists?
+Or what if the code you need lives in a repository that you don't even know exists?
+Sleuthing for source code is sometimes a little bit like what they say about pornagrapy ...
+I can' describe it exactly, but I'll know it when I see it.
 What if you want to look up some code from another group to see how they solved a particular problem?
 I've worked in organizations that had thousands upon thousands of repositories - I can't clone them all locally.
 OpenSquiggly can be a common environment that has instant access to all of the repositories around the organization.

 ### Reference Documentation Support